Privacy Policy

 We do not sell your personal data.

-We may share personal data, where necessary, with trusted third parties that help us operate the website and business, including:
+We may share personal data where necessary with trusted third parties that help us operate our website and business, including:

-• Google, including Google Analytics and Google Tag Manager;
+• Google, including Google Analytics and Google Tag Manager, which help us understand website use and manage website tags and analytics;

-• Cookiebot, which helps manage cookie consent records and preferences;
+• Cookiebot by Usercentrics, which helps us manage cookie consent choices and maintain consent records;

-• professional advisers, regulators, law enforcement bodies, courts or other authorities where disclosure is necessary to comply with the law or protect our legal position.
+• regulators, law enforcement bodies, courts or other authorities where disclosure is required by law or necessary to protect our legal rights.

 9. Affiliate links and third‑party websites